 Despite the fact that it is a small city, Carthage has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the city for affordable transportation.

-The per capita income in Carthage in 2022 was $21,130, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $84,520 for a family of four.
+The per capita income in Carthage in 2022 was $17,679, which is low income relative to Arkansas and the nation.
+This equates to an annual income of $70,716 for a family of four.

-Carthage is a somewhat ethnically-diverse city.
 The people who call Carthage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carthage residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Carthage include Italian, English, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Carthage include English, Irish, German, Yugoslavian, and Other West Indian.

 The most common language spoken in Carthage is English.
 Other important languages spoken here include Italian and African languages.